EJGoose/Log--File-Analyser/README.md

 # Log File Analyser
 -----------
 ## Project Description
-The log file analsyer takes a log file and allows users to apply filters, and see a breakdown of the details within the file.
-If no file is submitted the analyser uses a template file, otherwise the user uploaded file is saved locally.
-This file is then reviewed by the script and broken into its component parts.
+The log file analyser takes a log file and allows users to apply filters, and see a breakdown of the details within the file.
+If no file is submitted the analyser uses a template file, otherwise, the user-uploaded file is saved locally.
+This file is then reviewed by the script and broken into its parts.
 If the user has applied a filter a filtered version of the log file will be displayed at the bottom of the page.
-Otherwise the user will recieve a log report and the full file will be displayed.
+Otherwise the user will receive a log report and the full file will be displayed.

 ### This Project Explores
 - File handling with PHP, including saving files, and handling errors during the file upload process.